 4.2.5.
 Inform the Customer immediately about expiry of the term of validity of certificates and/or other documents issued to the Contractor, the subcontractors or their specialists, or other persons;

 4.2.6.
-Assume full responsibility for the health and safety at work for all the employees of the Contractor and the subcontractors and safe operation of equipment and ensure safe working conditions during the term of performance of the Services, take relevant precautions to ensure safety of the Contractor’s, subcontractors’ and the Customer’s staff at places of provision of the Services, and ensure the availability of medical aids and supplies required for the first aid at the construction such places at all times throughout the term of execution of the Contract and the compliance of such places with other statutory requirements.
+Assume full responsibility for the health and safety at work for all the employees of the Contractor and the subcontractors and safe operation of equipment and ensure safe working conditions during the term of performance of the Services, take relevant precautions to ensure safety of the Contractor’s, subcontractors’ at places of provision of the Services, and ensure the availability of medical aids and supplies required for the first aid at the construction such places at all times throughout the term of execution of the Contract and the compliance of such places with other statutory requirements.
 The Contractor shall assume full responsibility for compliance with the environmental protection, health and safety at work, fire safety, gas sector safety and other statutory requirements;

 4.2.7.
 Provide the Services with maximum care and professionalism, in accordance with the Lithuanian legal acts and regulations governing the provision of this type of the Services;